-- Take it easy: avoid strenuous activity for the rest of the day; take your medications as usual. - Let someone else care for anyone you usually look after, such as children, the elderly or sick relatives.
+- Take it easy and avoid strenuous activity for the rest of the day. - Take your medications as usual. - Let someone else care for anyone you usually look after, such as children, or elderly or sick relatives.

 Discharge Information

 Pain relief and medication